 - In the field of Economic and Monetary Union (EMU), the ECO section covers coordination of economic and fiscal policies within the European semester, initiatives to deepen and complete the architecture of EMU following the economic crisis, and other issues relating to economic governance, with a view to ensuring stability, growth and employment.

-- The remit of the ECO section covers the financial perspectives, own resources and the budget of the European Union as well as statistical questions.
+- The remit of the ECO section covers the EU Budget (Multiannual Financial Framework) including own resources as well as statistical questions.

 - It also addresses issues relating to the stability, functioning and integration of the financial and capital markets.